 ISO 9002 is not intended for certification, regulatory or contractual use.

-Quality management – Quality of an organisation – Guidance to achieve sustained success
+Quality Management Systems – Quality of an organisation – Guidance to achieve sustained success

 Provides guidelines for enhancing an organisation’s ability to achieve sustained success, consistent with the quality management principles provided in ISO 9000.